argonne-lcrc/user-guides/docs/account-project-management/mfa.md

 # Enrolling in Duo MFA

 After you have [joined the **lcrc** project or a sub-project of LCRC](../project-management/#join-an-existing-lcrc-project), you will be required to enroll in the CELS Duo MFA system on your next login to the [accounts](https://accounts.lcrc.anl.gov) system.
 You can also logout and log back in to complete the setup right away.
 You will need to install the Duo Mobile App.
-If you cannot install the Duo Mobile App, please contact [support@lcrc.anl.gov](mailto:support@lcrc.anl.gov).
+If you cannot install the Duo Mobile App, please first verify that your device OS is up to date.
+You can reference the official [Duo documentation](https://help.duo.com) for compatibility lists.
+If you still have trouble, please contact [support@lcrc.anl.gov](mailto:support@lcrc.anl.gov).

 1. Login to [https://accounts.lcrc.anl.gov](https://accounts.lcrc.anl.gov) with your Argonne Domain or Argonne Collaborator account username and password.